SWEGroup39/GatorChatApp/API_Documentation.md

         - **NOTE:** _This function is used for testing purposes and is most likely not going to be an implemented function in the Frontend._

 ### Requirements and Error Messages
 - The **"Delete a Specific Message"** function must have a valid Sender ID, Receiver ID, and message.
-Otherwise, an HTTP 404 not found error will be returned.
+Otherwise, "Message not found." will be returned.
 If the message was found and deleted, then "Message deleted successfully." will be returned.
 - The **"Delete an Entire Conversation"** function must have a valid Sender ID and Receiver ID.
-If it does not, an HTTP 404 not found error will be returned.
-If the messages were found and deleted, then "Messages deleted successfully." will be returned.
+If it does not, "Conversation not found." will be returned.
+If the messages were found and deleted, then "Conversation deleted successfully." will be returned.
 - The **"Delete All Conversations"** function will panic if the table is unable to be truncated/deleted.
-If it is able to clear the entire table, then "Table was deleted." will be returned.
+If it is able to clear the entire table, then "Database deleted successfully." will be returned.
+- An **Internal Server Error** will be returned if there are errors regarding the database connection or the query itself.
 ---

 <a id="REST_Users"></a>